UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 The champ responds to Ngannou's comment 🏆 👀 #UFC220 @StipeMiocicUFC https://t.co/gRrGBV6wPx2018-1-11 22:33:21

 The calm is admirable, and Miocic acknowledges that he "loves" being the underdog, as oddsmakers have him against Ngannou.
-But in a world where much of the responsibility for selling fights rests on the fighters themselves—and that's according to White himself—Miocic is not always a compelling salesman.
+But in a world where much of the responsibility for selling fights rests on the fighters—and that's according to White himself—Miocic is not always a compelling salesman.
 It may not be that fans view Miocic as the inferior fighter.
 They just lend their attention to that which works the hardest to capture it.

 Miocic steadfastly insists he doesn't care about such things, but those things may have something to do with his circuitous path to the title and what have been, by his own estimation, relatively paltry paydays in the past.